-“No one wants to overpay for basic groceries, especially when a cost of living crunch is putting extra pressure on household budgets,” Ele Clark, Which? retail editor, said.
+“No one wants to overpay for basic groceries, especially in the build-up to the festive season when many household budgets will be stretched,” Reena Sewraz, Which? retail editor, said.

-“Our findings show that while prices are going up, some supermarkets are passing their rising costs onto shoppers more than others.
-As well as choosing a supermarket that is cheap overall, other ways to save include swapping from branded to own-brand products, sticking to a shopping list and resisting the temptation to pick up special offers you don’t need."
+“Our findings show that while prices are going up, some supermarkets are significantly more expensive than others.
+As well as choosing a supermarket that is cheap overall, other ways to save include swapping from branded to supermarket own-brand products, sticking to a shopping list, and resisting the temptation to pick up special offers you don’t need.”